SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     (ramping setpoint, read only)

 parameter ``"time_to_target"``:
-    (read only double, expected time to reach target in seconds)
+    (read only double_, expected time to reach target in seconds)

 Modes
 ~~~~~

 parameter ``"mode"``:
-    A parameter of datatype enum, for selecting the operation mode of a module.
+    A parameter of datatype enum_, for selecting the operation mode of a module.
     The available operation modes can not be predefined in the specification, since
     they depend on the specific module.